EP Global Opportunities Trust : Net Asset Value(s) | MarketScreener

 EP GLOBAL OPPORTUNITIES TRUST PLC (the 'Company')

-Based on a bid price valuation, the unaudited net asset value per Ordinary Share of the Company as at 28 September 2020 was 287.7p including estimated current period revenue and 283.8p excluding current period revenue.
+Based on a bid price valuation, the unaudited net asset value per Ordinary Share of the Company as at 02 October 2020 was 283.4p including estimated current period revenue and 278.9p excluding current period revenue.

 This is based on 39,437,725 Ordinary Shares, being the issued capital of 64,509,642 Ordinary Shares less 25,071,917 Ordinary Shares held in treasury.